How to Get a DD-214 CopyUpdated: November 9, 2022

 If you need a family member’s DD-214 to plan their burial in a VA cemetery, call the VA’s national cemetery scheduling office at 800-535-1117 for assistance.

-Next of kin and authorized representatives can request a DD-214 copy from the National National Archives Website.
-Fill out and sign an SF-180, and submit it along with other required documents.
+Next of kin and authorized representatives can request a DD-214 copy from the National Archives Website.
+Fill out and sign an SF-180, and submit it along with any other required documents.

 Below are the step-by-step instructions on how to obtain a DD-214 for a relative who has died:

-- Go to the National Archives Website and click on the blue box labeled “Start Form Online” under “Looking for records?
+- Go to the National Archives Website and click on the blue box labeled “Start Request Online” under “Looking for records?
 DD214/Separation Documents.”
-It will bring you to a pop-up window with the Privacy Act of 1974 compliance information and the Paperwork Reduction Act public burden statement.
+It will bring you to a new page with the Privacy Act of 1974 compliance information and the Paperwork Reduction Act public burden statement.
 Click on “Make a new request.”

 - Answer the two questions.
 You must be the legal representative or next-of-kin: parents (mom or dad), siblings, offspring or surviving unmarried spouse of the deceased.
 Press “Continue.”

 - Fill out the veteran’s service details: branch of service, service component, enlisted or officer rank and the purpose of the request.
 If this is for burial, choose “emergency request” as the purpose.
 Press “Continue.”

 - Fill out the veteran’s personal information such as full name, date of birth, place of birth, social security number, service number and approximate end date of service.